CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Barracuda_WAF_on_Azure.md

 5. If the Sign-In page of **Barracuda** occurs, use the following credentials:

    - Username : **admin**
-   - Password : The password you provided when deploying the quickstart template.
+   - Password: The password you provided when deploying the quickstart template.

 Click on **Sign in**.